-Are you weighing family meal times down with unrealistic expectation?
+Are family meal times being spoiled by unrealistic expectations?

-The more families I join with to create happier and more peaceful feeding relationships, the more I realise how unrealistic expectations can derail well-meaning and loving parents.
+The more families I join with to create happier and more peaceful feeding relationships, the more I realise how unrealistic expectations can derail the best-intentioned family mealtime.

-Here are 5 common “great” expectations about feeding kids that you can feel free to calmly let go of:
+Here are 5 common “great” expectations about feeding kids that you can feel free to let go:

 - If my child doesn’t eat fruit and vegetables every day I’m a bad parent

 - Arrgghh!
 My child is still using his fingers to eat!

 - Kids shouldn’t play with their food